donojazz/Crime/README.md

 # html_store
-Provide a location to access html files
+Provide a location to access html files.
+This will allow a place to call html files generated for STL Crime Project.